THE NATURE OF CHEMISTRY

 How?

 This website aims to provide resources to help teachers engage students in the nature of science (NOS) aspect of the IB Chemistry Diploma Programme.
-Features on the website fit loosely around the 5 overarching NOS themes as described in the IB chemistry guide:
+Features on the website are designed to explore the following questions:

 What?

-• Recent news related to the IB curriculum.
+• Recent news related to the IB Chemistry and TOK.

-• Short, topic-related activities to integrate NOC into classroom teaching.
+• Short, topic-related activities to integrate Nature of Chemistry into classroom teaching.

 • Answers page provides suggestions for each activity.